Integrity and

 3 You

-need to know that you share the same qualities and feelings with all other
+need to know that you share the same kinds of qualities and feelings with all

 Maintain the best relationships that you can